CIDA City Campus: History

 CIDA City Campus launched an educational program called, Mastery Academy of Construction, and began receiving financial support from the construction company Murray & Roberts, Barloworld and its Letsema Sizwe Trust in 2007.

 The university suspended its first year program in 2009 to allow for a restructuring that would create a certificate for those that did not qualify for the BBA program.
 In June the university signed an agreement with Bournemouth University of Britain to create a school for tourism and hospitality.
 Using its CIDA Empowerment Fund, the university purchased a 25% ownership in Cambridge University Press.
 In December 2012 CIDA City Campus became financially distressed and was put under the control of a business rescue firm.
+In December, 2014, it was closed and deregistered.